andamira/devela/src/data/dst/Mod.md

 ## Custom allocation sizes/types
 If you need larger alignment, you can use a different type for the backing array.
-(Note, that metadata uses at least one slot in the array)
+(Note: that metadata uses at least one slot in the array).

-This code panics, because i128 requires 8/16 byte alignment (usually)
+This code panics, because `i128` requires 8/16 byte alignment (usually):
 ```should_panic
 # use devela::all::{Any, DstArray, DstValue};
 let v: DstValue<dyn Any, DstArray<u8, 32>> =
     DstValue::new(123i128, |p| p as _).unwrap();
 ```

-This works, because the backing buffer has sufficient alignment
+This works, because the backing buffer has sufficient alignment:
 ```rust
 # use devela::all::{Any, DstArray, DstValue};
 let v: DstValue<dyn Any, DstArray<u128, 2>> =